You occasionally see breathless marketing material about how their fancy cookware has heat-conductive walls that have more than three plies.

 A: It depends on whose marketing department is answering…

-One of the earliest cladded designs that proved to be very popular was All-Clad Stainless, which bonded stainless steel to both sides of an aluminum alloy core.
-Stainless is a relatively poor heat conductor compared to aluminum, so the aluminum does almost all the work of spreading heat.
-The stainless protects the aluminum from scratches, warping, deformation, and reacting with acidic/salty foods.
+One of the earliest cladded designs that proved to be very popular was All-Clad Stainless (renamed All-Clad D3 Stainless), which bonded stainless steel to both sides of an aluminum alloy core.
+Stainless is a relatively poor heat conductor compared to aluminum, so it’s just there to protect the aluminum from scratches, deformation, and reacting with acidic or salty foods.
+The magnetic stainless on the bottom is also helpful for making the cookware compatible with induction stoves.
+The aluminum does almost all of the work of spreading heat around.

 If you take an All-Clad Stainless pan and look at its rim, you will see only three visible layers.
 This is why All-Clad considers it to be 3 plies, or “tri”-ply (“tri” meaning “three”).

 But technically speaking, there are two nearly-invisible bonding layers as well–they are of a different grade of aluminum and act as glue to hold the three visible layers together.
-So while All-Clad Stainless is advertised as 3-ply because there are only three easily-visible layers of metal, it’s actually 5-ply if you want to count the microscopically thin glue holding the three visible layers together.
+So while All-Clad Stainless is advertised as 3-ply because there are only three easily-visible layers of metal, it’s actually 5-ply if you want to count the microscopically thin bonding layers.

 After All-Clad Stainless’s patent on tri-ply expired, seemingly every cookware company cloned All-Clad Stainless.
 Some called it 3-ply like All-Clad did, but other brands had enthusiastic marketers who counted the microscopically thin bonding layers in order to claim 5-ply.